Benefits of Seating Adaptations

 Some individuals may prefer deep pressure using only use their arms inside the sweatshirt.

-Sweatshirts also provide readily available dynamic seating when rolled up!
+Sweatshirts also provide readily available dynamic seating when rolled up and placed on top of the seat!

 Adding Weight to Sweatshirts